 “People can easily see movement difficulties that are physical such as when a person has difficulty getting through a doorway or get stuck in a repetitive movement.
 However, nobody can see when the movement difficulty is internal such as words that cannot come out as speaking words at the time you wish to say them (Endow, 2013).”

 John Elder Robison, adult with Asperger Syndrome, is another strong voice in the autism community.
-He wrote an opinion piece about autism research and how it has failed those on the spectrum.
+He wrote a piece called Talking about Autism – Thoughts for Researchers.
 John says, “Research into the genetic and biological foundations of autism is surely worthwhile, but it’s a long-term game (see “Solving the Autism Puzzle”).
 The time from discovery to deployment of an approved therapy is measured in decades, while the autism community needs help right away.”
 John went on to say we if we accept that autistic people are neurologically different rather than sick, then the research goal can be about helping people with autism achieve their best quality of life.
 John has a website and has also written 4 books on various insights into Asperger Syndrome.

 Nonverbal individuals with autism are giving us valuable insight on how they experience the world.
 UK resident Sophie Webster wrote a post about sensory overload.
 “When I get sensory overload it’s like I have 100 buzzing bees in my head, and my head hurts a lot and feels like it will go bang! like a balloon.
 It’s the most uncomfortable thing ever.
 I bang my head on things to try and relieve the pressure in my head, to try and stop the feeling.
 While I’m experiencing sensory overload, I find it hard to talk or make any sentences.”